Weather-Station-Software/live-weather-station/readme.txt

 = Support the Development =
 Weather Station is completely free and open source, but your support helps maintain and improve it!

+Your sponsorship enables:
+- Security updates and WordPress compatibility
+- Purchase or upgrade of weather station hardware for testing (the maintainer does not own devices for every brand/model)
+- Testing across a wide range of station models and services
+- New features and continuous improvements
+- Better documentation and user support
-Your sponsorship enables regular development, security updates, and hiring external contributors for specialized tasks.
+- Optional external contributors for specialized tasks

 - GitHub Sponsors: https://github.com/sponsors/jaz_on
 - Ko-fi: https://ko-fi.com/jasonrouet